apache/nuttx/boards/arm/lpc214x/zp214xpa/README.txt

     2. Create a directory /home/OpenOCD.

-    3. Get the FT2232 drivr from http://www.ftdichip.com/Drivers/D2XX.htm and
+    3. Get the FT2232 driver from http://www.ftdichip.com/Drivers/D2XX.htm and
        extract it into /home/OpenOCD/ftd2xx

        $ pwd